useinsider/CordovaDemo/README.md

 1. Replace widget id with your bundle identifier in `config.xml`.
 2. Run the `pod install` command in the `platforms/ios` directory.
 3. Open project with XCode and check team, app group and bundle identifier for all targets.
+4. Add `GoogleService-Info.plist` to main target.
-4. Replace `insider` URL type in main target Info -> URL Types with your partner name.
+5. Replace `insider` URL type in main target Info -> URL Types with your partner name.
 (This step is important to add test device with QR or Email in the panel.)
-5. Change APP_GROUP variables value in `InsiderNotificationService/NotificationService.m` and `InsiderNotificationContent/NotificationViewController.m` files.
+6. Change APP_GROUP variables value in `InsiderNotificationService/NotificationService.m` and `InsiderNotificationContent/NotificationViewController.m` files.
-6. Run project with `cordova run ios` command.
+7. Run project with `cordova run ios` command.